Skip to content

 How CAMAudit Detects This

-CAMAudit extracts the base year from your lease and the base year expense amount (if specified in the lease or a lease exhibit).
-It then compares that figure to the actual operating expenses from the base year period, which you can upload as a separate document.
+CAMAudit extracts the base year from your lease and the base year expense amount if it is specified in the lease or a lease exhibit.
+CAMAudit then compares that figure to the actual operating expenses from the base year period, which you can upload as a separate reconciliation document for that year.

-If the base year expenses on file are lower than actual costs for that period, CAMAudit calculates the annual overcharge: the difference between the correct base year amount and the stated base year amount, multiplied by your pro-rata share.
-Over a 5-year lease term, even a $10,000 base year understatement can result in $50,000 in cumulative overcharges.
+CAMAudit's base year detection rule calculates the annual overcharge when the base year expenses on file are lower than actual costs for that period: the difference between the correct base year amount and the stated base year amount, multiplied by your pro-rata share.
+Over a multi-year lease term, even a modest base year understatement results in significant cumulative overcharges.

-CAMAudit also checks whether the landlord properly included all operating expenses in the base year calculation or selectively excluded costs to lower the baseline artificially.
+CAMAudit also checks whether the landlord properly included all operating expenses in the base year calculation or selectively excluded cost categories to lower the baseline artificially.
+Selective exclusions that do not appear in the lease definition are a form of base year manipulation that CAMAudit flags.

 Real-World Example